-During each fiscal year, we periodically assess whether any indicators of impairment existed related to our intangible assets.
+During each fiscal year, we periodically assess whether any indicators of impairment existed related to We review our intangible assets assets for impairment when events or circumstances indicate the carrying value may not be recoverable.
 At the end of December 2023, we identified a triggering event.
 As a result of the decline in our stock price as of December 31, 2023, our book value materially exceeded our market value.
 As discussed in the Goodwill section below, this resulted in a triggering event for impairment of goodwill.
-The results of the goodwill impairment test indicated that the book value of our Material and Substrate reporting unit was in excess of the fair value, and, thus, was impaired.
-Prior to recognizing any impairment of goodwill, we tested the related long-lived assets for impairment in our Material and Substrate segment.
-We tested each identified asset group within our Material and Substrate segment by first performing a recoverability test, comparing projected undiscounted cash flows from the use and eventual disposition of each asset group to its carrying value.
+The results of the goodwill impairment test indicated that the book value of our Material and Substrate Semiconductor Fabrication Solutions reporting unit was in excess of the fair value, and, thus, was impaired.
+Prior to recognizing any impairment of goodwill, we tested the related long-lived assets for impairment in our Material and Substrate Semiconductor Fabrication Solutions segment.
+We tested each identified asset group within our Material and Substrate Semiconductor Fabrication Solutions segment by first performing a recoverability test, comparing projected undiscounted cash flows from the use and eventual disposition of each asset group to its carrying value.
 This test indicated that the undiscounted cash flows were not sufficient to recover the carrying value of certain asset groups.
 We then compared the carrying value of the individual long-lived assets within those asset groups against their fair value in order to determine if impairment existed.
 Determining the fair value of those asset groups involves the use of significant estimates and assumptions, including projections of revenues and expenses and related cash flows based on assumed long-term growth rates and demand trends, and estimated discount rates based on the asset group's weighted average return on assets, as derived from various methods.
 The fair value of the intangible assets were estimated using various valuation methodologies, including the multi-period excess earnings method, the relief from royalty method and the distributor method.
 These fair value measurements fall under Level 3 of the fair value hierarchy.
-As a result, we recorded a total impairment charge for intangible assets in our Materials and Substrate segment of \$ million during the quarter ended December 31, 2023.
+As a result, we recorded a total impairment charge for intangible assets in our Semiconductor Fabrication charge for intangible assets in our Materials and Substrate Solutions segment of \$1.3 million during the quarter ended December 31, 2023.
 This impairment charge relates to developed technology, trade name, customer relationships and non-competition agreements at Entrepix.